-Ratings reflect only the respective views of such organizations, and an explanation of the significance of such ratings must be obtained from the rating agency furnishing such rating.
-There is no assurance that a particular rating will continue for any given period of time or that any such rating will not be revised downward or withdrawn entirely if, in the judgment of the agency originally establishing the rating, circumstances so warrant.
-A downward revision or withdrawal of such ratings, or either of them, may have an effect on the market price of the Series 2003A-4V Bonds.
+The Series 2010B Subordinate Bonds have been assigned a rating of AAA by Standard & Poor's Ratings Services, a division of The McGraw-Hill Companies, Inc. and AA by Fitch Ratings Inc. Ratings reflect only the respective views of such organizations, and an explanation of the significance of such ratings must be obtained from the rating agency furnishing such rating.
+There is no assurance that a particular rating will continue for any given period of time or that any such rating, circumstances so warrant.
+A downward revision or withdrawal of such ratings, or either of them, may have an effect on the market price of the Series 2010B Subordinate Bonds.